 Cnr Scott & Phillip Streets Ph 03 5394 1231

-Huge warehouse of secondhand goods including furniture, tools, sporting equipment, glassware, crockery, books, videos and various collectables, all sold "on consignment" with profits going towards the further development of the Museum.
-Operated by Museum volunteers
+Huge warehouse of secondhand goods including furniture, tools, sporting equipment, glassware, crockery, books, videos and various collectables, all sold "on consignment" with profits going towards the further development of the Museum and is operated by volunteers.

 Anzac Park - Scott Street